Guys' Wardrobe Essential: How to Wear Men's Dress Pants and Wool Trousers

 What Are Dress Pants

-Actually, let’s start with what they aren’t.
+Actually, let’s start with what dress pants aren’t.
 Dress pants are not suit pants you wear without the jacket.

 No!
 Suits are made of lighter wool that don’t quite look right on their own.
 Don’t believe me?
 Go try it.
 Actually, just trust me and don’t.